aws-amplify/docs/android/authentication.md

 }
 ```

-Amplify CLI can be used generate lambda triggers required to add captcha to your application.
+Amplify CLI can be used generate lambda triggers required to by custom authentication flow.
+See [documentation](https://aws-amplify.github.io/docs/cli-toolchain/cognito-triggers) for details.

 ## Using Device Features